iotile/multipackage/README.md

-# CLI Tool for Managing Multi-Package Python Repositories
+# Template-based Management of CI and CD scripts for Code Repositories

 <!-- MarkdownTOC autolink="true" bracket="round" -->